markerikson/react-redux-links/static-typing.md

 - **A New Redux Action Pattern for TypeSCript 2.4+**
   https://spin.atomicobject.com/2017/07/24/redux-action-pattern-typescript/
   Describes how to use the new features in TS 2.4, such as string enums, to simplify defining types for Redux actions.

+- **Best Practices for Flow Typing React Components**
+  https://building.coursera.org/blog/2017/06/01/best-practices-for-flow-typing-react-components/  Several useful suggestions and examples for using Flow types with React components.

 #### Advancing Typing Techniques